ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/general.md

 And later the function *blendShapesAndSliders()* is grabbing those baked meshes and putting them into the rig as blendShapes.

+## *blendShapesAndSliders()*
+*blendShapesAndSliders()* is the function that applies all the blendShapes created in the Shape Editor.
+*Would you like to adjust the placement of the sliders it creates?* Check the following chapter *SliderBlueprints*

 ## SliderBlueprints
 Slider Blueprints are NOT the *blueprints* in the puppet tool.
 Instead they are just some simple joints for the Face Setups.
 There's no centralized place where you manage them.
-Instead every function just creates them and puts them into the *__sliderBlueprints* group, and when you export them, you export them all together.
+Instead every function just creates them and puts them into the *__sliderBlueprints* group. and when you export them, you export them all together.
 ![Alt text](../images/face_sliderBlueprints.jpg)

 ### Mirror